 One of the most iconic recipes of Sicilian home cooking.
-The tenerumi are pure delicacy, and for this reason, young oil becomes the star: a drizzle raw and the dish comes to life.
+The tenerumi are pure delicacy, and for this reason, the young oil becomes the protagonist: a raw drizzle and the dish comes to life.

-In a saucepan, lightly brown the garlic in a little oil, then remove it.
-Add the peeled tomatoes cut into small cubes, salt, and let it cook on low heat for about 15 minutes until you get a thick sauce.
+In a saucepan, brown the garlic in a little oil, then remove it.
+Add the diced peeled tomatoes, season with salt, and let cook over low heat for about 15 minutes until you get a thick sauce.

-Meanwhile, choose the greenest and most intact leaves of the tenerumi, wash them under running water, drain them well, and then cut them into strips.
-Peel the long zucchini, divide it in half lengthwise, and chop it into pieces.
+Meanwhile, choose the greenest and intact leaves of the tenerumi, wash them under running water, drain them well, and then cut them into strips.
+Peel the long zucchini, cut it in half lengthwise, and chop it into pieces.

-Bring a large pot of salted water to a boil; add the tenerumi and zucchini, and cook for 5-10 minutes, then combine the broken spaghetti (if you haven't already bought them broken).
-Cook following the times indicated on the package.
+Bring plenty of salted water to a boil in a large pot; add the tenerumi and the zucchini and cook for 5-10 minutes, then add the broken spaghetti (if you haven't purchased them broken).
+Cook following the timing indicated on the package.

 Drain some of the water (but leave a little at the bottom) and add the sauce prepared earlier.
-Gently stir so that the pasta absorbs the flavor well.
+Gently mix so that the pasta absorbs the flavor well.

-Let the pasta rest for a minute in the pan, add a sprinkle of pepper to taste, transfer to plates, and serve immediately.
+Let the pasta rest for a minute in the saucepan, add a grind of pepper to taste, transfer to plates, and serve immediately.

 Italy, Sicilia